 - Password protection: This section sets the accepted requirements for password hygiene—length, change frequency, strength, etc.

 - Email signature: Most companies, especially those with unified branding that communicate externally, require a uniform email signature.
-The information displayed and the logo requirements are usually mentioned in this section.
+The information displayed and the logo design requirements are usually mentioned in this section.

 Confidentiality: Highlights the handling of sensitive info in company emails, such as forwarding emails, disclosures,etc.